 - As the community healthcare provider for Coffee and Atkinson County, CRMC has a charitable mission that includes accepting patients regardless of their ability to pay.
-In 2018 alone, CRMC provided \$21,321,727 in indigent care for our community. - Many patients in the CRMC service area do not receive any type of preventative healthcare until they become ill and present to the Emergency Room with complex health issues.
+In 2021 alone, CRMC provided \$23,359,271 in indigent care for our community. - From 2020 through 2022 CRMC has worked to improve our community's COVID-19 vaccination rate by addressing COVID-19 related health disparities that face our rural South Georgia area.
+CRMC has advanced health equity by engaging with our patients and larger rural community to improve vaccine confidence, to decrease vaccine hesitancy and to assure vaccine choice and availability.
+During this time, CRMC successfully vaccinated 11,849 individuals for COVID-19. - Many patients in the CRMC service area do not receive any type of preventative healthcare until they become ill and present to the Emergency Room with complex health issues.
 Patients were unable to receive healthcare in an office setting due to being uninsured or underinsured.
 When chronic illness such as diabetes or high blood pressure are not managed, it often results in additional, more serious health problems.
-Many of these health issues can be prevented with the proper care and management.

-- In an effort to ensure access of quality healthcare for all, CRMC is joining with community partners to close this gap in healthcare.
+Many of these health issues can be prevented with the proper care and management. - CRMC has addressed the financial hardships that patients may have that prevent them from obtaining the care they need.
+CRMC initiated a financial assistance program, piloted with Oncology patients, beginning in April 2022.
+By partnering with Quality Health, a company that specializes in obtaining grants, free medications, and other financial assistance, the program has assisted CRMC patients financially totaling \$351,128. - To ensure access of quality healthcare for all, CRMC joined with community partners to close this gap in healthcare.
 As healthcare providers, we understand the critical nature of providing an access point for this type of care.
-Therefore, CRMC is honored to assist in the establishment of the Coffee County Open Arms Clinic, LLC.
+Therefore, CRMC is honored to be a critical part of the Coffee County Open Arms Clinic, LLC.
 This facility is located next to the Hope Center, in the Oak Park Subdivision in Coffee County.
-Non-emergent healthcare needs will be treated for those who qualify for the program.
+Non-emergent healthcare needs are treated for those who qualify for the program.
 To qualify, one must come to the clinic during operating hours.
-The following information will be required in order to establish new patients: - Age 18 years and older - Valid form of identification - Proof of Coffee County or Atkinson County residency
+The following information is required in order to establish new patients:

+- Age 18 years and older

+- Valid form of identification

+- Proof of Coffee County or Atkinson County residency